ChemotherapyFDA-approvedFirst-line

 Efficacy

-Studies show that paclitaxel can improve survival rates and delay disease progression in ovarian cancer patients.
+Studies show that paclitaxel can improve survival and response rates in ovarian cancer patients, with a median overall survival of approximately 22 months.

 Side effects